 Members of the council have direct control over the council's financial and operating policies.
-The payments made directly to Members under the Council's Members' Allowance Scheme during 2022/23 totalled £419,302 (£392,282 in 2021/22).
-The Mayor and Deputy Mayor also received allowances for their additional mayoral duties - these totalled £5,853 in 2022/23 (£4,610 in 2021/22).
+The payments made directly to Members under the Council's Members' Allowance Scheme during 2023/24 totalled £439,796 (£419,302 in 2022/23).
+The Mayor and Deputy Mayor also received allowances for their additional mayoral duties - these totalled £5,051 in 2023/24 (£5,853 in 2022/23).
 A detailed breakdown of amounts paid to individual councillors and co-opted members can be found on the council's website www.winchester.gov.uk.

 The council provides material financial assistance to a number of organisations (mainly arts or voluntary community bodies) although it does not exercise any form of control over these organisations.
-Councillor L Thompson is a director of the Hampshire Cultural Trust to which the council paid quarterly grants totalling £283,236 in 2022/23.
+Councillor L. Thompson is a director of the charity Hampshire Cultural Trust to which the council paid quarterly and other grants totalling £480,879 in 2023/24.
+Councillor L. Thompson's spouse is a director and trustee of the charity Trinity Winchester to which the council paid grants and other funding of £190,952.
 No other members declared a material related party interest with the council.
 Written declarations of interest are recorded in the Register of Members' Interests, which is open to public inspection on the Council's website.
 Declarations made at meetings are recorded in the minutes of that meeting.